Table of Contents

 This is one of the very first responses that many countries considered when it comes to the adjustments of preferential tax regimes.

-Gone are the days when International Business Companies in many traditional financial hubs like Saint Vincent and The Grenadines are ring-fenced.
+Gone are the days when International Business Companies in many traditional financial hubs like Saint Vincent and the Grenadines are ring-fenced.
 These days you can find that both residents and non-residents get the right to start a business with this type of company, and they can trade with local residents as well.

 Economic substance rules